theamazins17/CTF-Walkthroughs/springforwardctf-2023/great-scott/README.md

 ## Solution
 * Download the file
-* Using steghide in terminal, enter this command: `steghide extract -sf great_scott.jpg`
+* Using steghide in terminal, enter this command: `steghide extract -sf great-scott.jpg`
-* Now cat out the file that was extracted
+* Now type: `cat flag.txt`
 * You've got the flag
 * Flag: `nicc{It's_All_About_the_Mets!}`